HackShri/miniproject/README.md

 # miniproject
-It is a Educational website.
+This is a educational website
 <br>
-Author - Shrinivs H K
+# Author: [Shrinvas H K]